jfisteus/eyegrade/doc/user-manual/user-manual.rst

   exams.

-- Which fields to include in the listing: student id number, student name, grading sequence number, exam model letter, number of correct and incorrect answers, score and full list of answers.
+- Which fields to include in the listing: student id number, student full name, student last name, student first name, grading sequence number, exam model letter, number of correct and incorrect answers, score and full list of answers.
 Only the fields you check are exported (as columns of the exported file).
 The order of these fields in the exported file is the same you see in